-- Provision for the relocation of all affected Utilities within the Site during the Contract period. - This Technical Specification suite. - The other contract documents for this project.
+- Provision for the relocation of all affected utilities within the site during the Contract period. - This Technical Specification suite. - The other contract documents for this project.

-- The principal Contractor's construction program. - The Cultural Heritage Plan, Environmental Management Plan, Traffic Management Plan, the Staging Plan, the Quality Plan and the Safety plan. - Revised program and all other work necessary to complete the work.
+- The Principal Contractor's construction program. - The Cultural Heritage Plan, Environmental Management Plan, Traffic Management Plan, the Staging Plan, the Quality Plan and the Safety Plan. - Construction Vibration Assessment and all correspondence with the relevant Utility Authority.
+Witness Point 1 - Revised program and all other work necessary to complete the project.